*This post may contain affiliate links. Please read my disclosure for more info.

 Refrigerated Healthy Dorm Snacks

 One of my regions brands is Lily’s hummus – it’s super yummy.
-Plus not only is it cheaper than the others, there’s even MORE hummus per container!
+Plus not only is it cheaper than the others, but there’s also MORE hummus per container!
 Be on the lookout for values like that in your area to stretch your budget.

 New research has shown that most of the cholesterol in our body is made by our liver – it DOESN’T come from cholesterol we eat.